^

 Differential diagnosis

-The treatment of renal arterial hypertension is aimed at normalizing blood pressure, reducing the risk of cardiovascular complications and preventing renal failure.
-With atherosclerotic stenosis of the renal arteries leading to the development of ischemic kidney disease (see the appropriate chapter), the task of nephroprotection comes first.
+Treatment of renovascular arterial hypertension is aimed at normalizing blood pressure, reducing the risk of cardiovascular complications and preventing renal failure.
+In the case of atherosclerotic stenosis of the renal arteries, leading to the development of ischemic kidney disease (see the corresponding chapter), the task of nephroprotection comes to the forefront.

-Conservative treatment of renovascular hypertension
+Conservative treatment of renovascular arterial hypertension

-Surgical treatment of renovascular hypertension
+Surgical treatment of renovascular arterial hypertension

 The main methods of surgical treatment of renal artery stenosis are percutaneous balloon angioplasty and open surgery.